Seba-Pinotti/discrete-hull-white-caplets/README.md

 Sebastiano Pinotti
 Bachelor’s thesis in Statistics for Economics and Business
-University of Padua, Department of Statistical Sciences
+University of Padova, Department of Statistical Sciences

 Supervisor: Prof. Massimiliano Caporin
 Co-supervisor: Prof. Claudio Fontana